 Many years ago there was a fire in the building where Morgan Hall now stands.
 A security guard, trying to get everyone out of the building, was forced to push some of the students down the stairs.
 All of them made it out of the building but, unfortunately, the security guard did not.
 Sometimes students feel a push from behind when descending the stairs of Morgan.
 It is the ghostly security guard, Max, still trying to save them from the fire.

 "That was fast," she said, but she didn't receive an answer.
-Instead, the security guard walked over towards her and proceeded, to her utter disbelief, to walk right through her.
+Instead, the security guard approached her and proceeded, to her utter disbelief, to walk right through her.
 He disappeared, never to be seen again.
 She, however, did not fare so well; she refused to set foot in Morgan Hall ever again.

 Once there was a very bright student who was doing a great deal of scientific research, often working in Zabriskie late into the night.
 Her professor was very pleased with her work and gave her a lot of attention.
 This also pleased the student, until she found out he was stealing her work and publishing it as his own.
-One night while she was working, the professor came in.
+One night the professor visited her while she was working.
 She confronted him with her knowledge of his theft.
 He panicked and stabbed her to death, leaving the knife embedded in her lifeless body.
-To this day, every now and then, if you study in Zabriskie very late, you may be approached by a student who asks you, "Would you please pull this knife out of my back?"
-(If you pull it out, she'll try to kill you with it.)
+To this day, every now and then, students who study in Zabriskie late into the night may be approached by a student who asks, "Would you please pull this knife out of my back?"
+If you pull the knife out, she will try to kill you with it.

 At one point Pettibone House, located on the southern edge of campus, was a senior dormitory.
 All the rooms were connected, in order to bring the seniors closer together before graduation.
 One particular friendship among three seniors proved to be stronger than death itself.

-The two friends -- let's call them Amy and Jo -- had returned from Spring Break and were unpacking when a third -- let's call her Beth -- returned.
+The two friends — let's call them Amy and Jo — had returned from Spring Break and were unpacking when a third — let'se call her Beth — returned.
 After they had been talking for a while, Amy and Jo realized Beth was troubled by something.
 They asked her what was bothering her and Beth said she was afraid that they would lose touch after graduation.
 Her friends hugged her and told her she was being silly; they would keep in touch and never forget her.
 Reassured, Beth told her friends she was going to go visit Meg, another friend down the hall.
 When Beth didn't return after many hours, the two friends went to find her.
 Meg said Beth had never been to visit her at all.
 A little later all three women were called into the Dean's Office and told that their friend Beth had been killed in a car accident on the way back to Wells.
 She had never arrived at the school.

 [One of many, many versions of this story]

 In the early days of the college, Henry Wells was having an affair with a young woman living with the Pettibones, of Pettibone House.
 (Some people have it that his mistress was Mrs. Pettibone, others that the lady in question was a secretary who was boarding there.)
-Whoever she was, Mrs. Wells found out about it and one dark night she slipped out of Glen Park, across the bridge and struck out towards Pettibone.
+Whoever she was, Mrs. Wells discovered the affair and one dark night she slipped out of Glen Park, across the bridge and struck out towards Pettibone.
 She came upon her husband's mistress at their place of assignation and with the knife she brought for the purpose, she viciously stabbed the other woman to death.
-Beware, then, on dark nights, if you cross the bridge in front of Glen Park.
-If you are on the bridge and one of the lights goes out, don't look back, for you may see the ghost of Mrs. Wells, with wrath in her eye and knife in her hand, seeking the woman with whom her husband betrayed her -- she might mistake you for her victim!
+Beware on dark nights, if you cross the bridge in front of Glen Park.
+If you are on the bridge and one of the lights goes out, don't look back, for you may see the ghost of Mrs. Wells, with wrath in her eye and knife in her hand, seeking the woman with whom her husband betrayed her — she might mistake you for her victim!

 During one particularly snowy, cold and harsh winter, the Wells College campus was hit by a terrible epidemic of influenza.
 A large number of the students fell ill, and the weather prevented them from leaving campus.
 A small hospital was set up on the fourth floor of the College's Main Building, now a dormitory.
 The sick students were quarantined and a number of kind nurses stood watch over them, doing everything possible to ease their suffering.